20 Winter Camping Tips to Keep You Warm Year Round

 11. Eat yourself warm

 Foods that take longer to digest should help your body to stay warm for longer.
 Oats, bananas, potatoes and caffeine can help to raise your body temperature.
 In general, if you eat nutritious, balanced foods, your body will have the right type of fuel to keep you warm.
 Remember to take snacks like nuts, cheese and granola bars out with you if you’re spending the day outdoors.
+Whip up some of our winter camping recipes for tasty fuel.

 12. Stay hydrated